allenhouchins/cask2fleet/README.md

 The program will:
 1. Fetch all Homebrew casks from the API
+2. Fetch all Installomator entries from the script
-2. Filter for qualifying casks (non-deprecated, has URL, PKG file type)
+3. Filter for qualifying entries (non-deprecated, has URL, PKG file type)
+4. Deduplicate entries with Installomator taking priority
+5. Sort all entries alphabetically
-3. Generate individual YAML files for each cask
+6. Generate individual YAML files for each entry
-4. Create a summary document
+7. Create a summary document

 ## Output

 The program creates a `fleet_yaml_files/` directory containing:
-- Individual YAML files for each qualifying cask
+- Individual YAML files for each qualifying entry
-- A `SUMMARY.md` file with details about all processed casks
+- A `SUMMARY.md` file with details about all processed entries (including source information)
+- An `UPDATE_METADATA.md` file with generation details and statistics

 ## Fleet YAML Structure